The Forgotten Founding Father: Noah Webster's Obsession and the Creation of an American Culture

 - May 9, 2011

-Likable he wasn’t, but who could argue with the importance of dictionary-maker Noah Webster’s legacy?
+Likable he wasn’t, but who could dispute the importance of the dictionary-maker's legacy?

 I don’t like Noah Webster.
 He’s arrogant and antisocial.
 He’s obsessive-compulsive and anal-retentive.
 He’s a shameless self-promoter, a notorious griper and, later in life, a pious blowhard.
 And as Joshua Kendall shows us in his fine biography Forgotten Founding Father, those were exactly the kinds of traits that made Noah Webster so good at what he did.
 Indeed, as a compulsive compiler and hunter and gatherer of information, Webster was of the ideal temperament to organize the first uniquely American dictionary — and America, argues Kendall, is all the better for it.